iterative/dvc.org/static/docs/commands-reference/remote:list.md

 ## Description

-Reads DCV configuration files and prints the list of available remotes.
+Reads DVC configuration files and prints the list of available remotes.
 Including names and URLs.

 ## Options